mariohernandez/mariohernandezio/src/blog/owl.md

 }
 ```

-The result of this CSS rule is a 2rem top margin on direct sibling children of the `.blog-post` selector.
+The result of this CSS rule is a 2rem top margin on direct sibling children of the `.blog-post` selector, except the first/top one.
 I have highlighted in purple how this looks in FIG 3. below:

 ![Blog post diagram displaying margin in purple](/images/blog-images/article2.webp){.body-image .body-image--narrow .body-image--left aria-hidden="true"}